aquaticdiver/Intergrowth21st-BMGF/README.md

 UltrasoundSizer

 Takes a directory as an input and calculates the pixel distance between the ruler markings and creates a csv with path and metric.
 The true distances between each tick mark is 1 centimeter.
-This is the resolution in def find_distance(y, resolution = 1.0).
+This is the resolution in def find_distance(y, resolution = 1.0), the list of numerical values is the number of sample objects for detection, this can be increased or decreased as necessary.

 DicomReader